RachelFoare/Pangenome-construction-using-VG/README.md

 ```

 ########################################################################################################################################################
-And now with our actual commands to create the graph, considering all the VCFs and the reference files are in ```data``` and have not been indexed yet :
+And now with our actual commands to create the graph :
 NB : these commands are in a script called ```pangenome_script.sh```
 ```sh
 #!/bin/bash